omerakben/tuel-Selenium-WebDriver-RestSharp/CLIENT_SPECIFIC_ANALYSIS.md

 # Client-Specific Element Analysis & Cleanup Plan

 ## Executive Summary
-This document identifies all bank client-specific elements that need to be generalized for open-source release.
+This document identifies all client-specific elements that need to be generalized for open-source release.

-## 🚨 Critical Client-Specific Elements
+## Critical Client-Specific Elements

 ### 1. **File Names Requiring Rename**